The Virtue of Humility

 Step 7 itself makes this quite clear: “The attainment of greater humility is the foundation principle of each of AA’s Twelve Steps” (12&12, p.
 70; our emphasis).

 Humility is so fundamental an AA principle that it underpins all of the 12 Traditions as well.
-We’re told in Tradition 12 that, on the one hand, “Anonymity is the spiritual foundation of all our Traditions,” and that, on the other, “anonymity is real humility at work” (pp. 184 and 187; our emphasis in both).
+We’re told in Tradition 12 that, on the one hand, “Anonymity is the spiritual foundation of all our Traditions,” and that, on the other, “anonymity is real humility at work” (p.
+187; our emphasis in both).
 Anonymity is at the heart of all the Traditions, but at the heart of anonymity is humility.
 To practice anonymity as a spiritual discipline, we need to practice humility as a spiritual virtue.

 Why is humility so essential to the Steps of recovery?
 Because “without some degree of humility, no alcoholic can stay sober at all” (12&12, S7, p.70).
 Furthermore, because “Nearly all A.A.’s have found, too, that unless they develop much more of this precious quality than may be required just for sobriety, they still haven’t much chance of becoming truly happy.
 Without it, they cannot live to much useful purpose, or, in adversity, be able to summon the faith that can meet any emergency" (ibid.).

 In the Steps, humility is presented as wisdom’s response to the problem of powerlessness: our limitation, imperfection, defectiveness, insufficiency, and dependency, as human beings in general and as alcoholics in particular.
-Without humility, we are driven to despair or to overcompensating pride, both destructive.
-We practice it by surrendering the various defects of pride that prevent us from seeing and accepting the reality of our condition.
+Without humility, we are driven to two equally destructive forms of pride, one of the despairing, and the other of the overcompensating, variety.

 In Step 3, we come to a humble acknowledgment of our total dependence on this Power and make a decision to completely surrender our will and our life to it, God as we understood Him.